otter-sec/stellar-admin-checker/README.md

 ## Configuration

-Admin Checker will look for network configurations in the following locations:
+`admin-checker` will check the following locations for network configurations, as per the default settings of the `stellar-cli`:
 - `$XDG_CONFIG_HOME/stellar/network/`
 - `$XDG_CONFIG_HOME/soroban/network/`
 - `$HOME/.config/stellar/network/`